roboav8r/statistical-estimation-theory/README.md

 Archival MATLAB code from ASE 381P: Statistical Estimation Theory at the University of Texas at Austin with Dr. Todd Humphreys.

 I originally took this course in Fall 2019 and reorganized/published my code in early 2022.
 The course had a lot of derivation (not included here), but any problems with MATLAB computation are included.
 Most of this is problem-specific and designed to illustrate a point about probability/estimation techniques instead of usable code (most programming languages have libraries for this nowadays...).
-However, it can still be used as starter code or to illustrate the inner workings of a range of estimation techniques including:
+However, it can still be used as starter code/idea generation for a range of estimation techniques including:
 - Detection Theory/Hypothesis testing
 - Nonlinear equation solutions (Newton's method, Gauss-Newton)
 - Batch Least-Squares Estimation
 - Kalman Filtering
 - Unscented Kalman Filtering
 - Information Filtering
+- Smoothing
 - Particle Filtering

 Note: Course textbook was Bar-Shalom *et al*, "Estimation with Applications to Tracking and Navigation: Theory, Algorithms, and Software"